hhemied/openshift4-Azure/README.md

 # openshift4-Azure
 -------------------

-$ Why do you need this?
+$Why do you need this?
 -----------------------

 #### Installation